LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus.md

 ####Computer Lab

+The in-person computer lab and tutoring center is temporarily closed due to COVID-19, but tutoring is still available online.
+You can drop into the [Lane Support Hub Zoom Room](https://lanecc.zoom.us/j/98549544816) and request a CIT tutor, or make an appointment with a CIT tutor via the scheduling page at [lanecc.mywconline.com](https://lanecc.mywconline.com/).
+More information is available on the [LCC Tutoring Services](https://www.lanecc.edu/tutor) web page.

-The hardware and software required for the course is available to all students in the CIT Main Lab in building 19, room 135.
+~~The hardware and software required for the course is available to all students in the CIT Main Lab in building 19, room 135.
 You paid a fee when you registered for this course that provides you with unlimited access to CIT lab facilities.
 There are tutors available in the lab to help you with your lab work.
-There is a schedule is posted on the large white board inside the lab which lists the tutors and the times they will be available.
+There is a schedule is posted on the large white board inside the lab which lists the tutors and the times they will be available.~~

 #### Software

-If you plan to do lab work somewhere other than in class or in the CIT Main Lab, you will need:
+~~If you plan to do lab work somewhere other than in class or in the CIT Main Lab~~, you will need:

 - Word processing software such as MS Office, [OpenOffice](http://www.openoffice.org) or GoogleDocs for viewing and editing office documents
 - A code (text) editor to create your web pages.
-[Visual Studio Code](https://code.visualstudio.com) is a free editor that can be downloaded via the internet and used on Windows, OS X (Mac) or Linux.
+[Visual Studio Code](https://code.visualstudio.com) is a free code editor that can be downloaded via the internet and used on Windows, OS X (Mac) or Linux.
 Alternatively, you can use TextWrangler on OS X, or Notepad++ on Windows.
 - At least two modern browsers to view/test your web pages.
 The latest versions of Chrome, and Firefox can be downloaded via the internet.
-Many other browsers like Safari, Internet Explorer, and Edge, are also suitable for your use in this class.
+Many other browsers like Safari and Edge, are also suitable for your use in this class.
 - An ftp client to upload your web pages to citstudent.lanecc.edu.
 [FileZilla](https://filezilla-project.org/download.php?show_all=1) is a free ftp client that can be downloaded via the internet and used on Windows, OS X, or Linux.
 Alternatively, you can use CyberDuck on OS X or CoreFTP on Windows.

 ####Web Resources